apehex/tokun/articles/unicode.md

 In all three domains mentioned earlier, macro elements break down into simpler parts.
 For text, the different scales are roughly:

-- computer science: sequences => codepoints => bytes => bits
+- computer science: sequences &#8594; codepoints &#8594; bytes &#8594; bits
-- mathematics: tensors => axes => dimensions
+- mathematics: tensors &#8594; axes &#8594; dimensions
-- linguistics: paragraphs => sentences => words => symbols / letters
+- linguistics: paragraphs &#8594; sentences &#8594; words &#8594; symbols / letters

 Tokenization cuts the decomposition short: it stops between sequences and codepoints on the computer side, which is somewhere between sentences and graphemes for linguistics.

-On the contrary, the Unicode standard indexes 149813 symbols.
-They can be used to compose all the words from modern languages.

-It will be the language basis for the LLM embeddings.
+To keep the compositional expressiveness, we'll start over from the fundamental graphemes.

 ## Unicode Embeddings

-BPE stands for Byte Pair Encoding: it generates numbers to index specific tuples of characters.

-Still, after several generations of encodings, computer scientists have formed an international standard: the Unicode.
-Is BPE really necessary, let alone useful?
+On a computer, the language units are translated into numbers by the Unicode standard.
+It is universal, with 149813 symbols from 161 scripts.

+Most digital text is expressed in this standard, including this very web page.

 ### Codepoint Embeddings

+And traditional tokenization algorithms like BPE start from Unicode.
+As the name Byte Pair Encoding suggests, it generates new indices by merging characters two by two.

+The vocabulary of o200K was created by iterating this process on the most frequent pairs in a training set.
-Each token index ino200k is equivalent to the underlying sequence of Unicode codepoints.
+So each index in o200k is equivalent to the underlying sequence of Unicode codepoints:
-The latter is actually a new composite index that is more informative:

 | Position      | Token         | o200k     | UTF-32-BE                                 |
 | ------------- | ------------- | --------- | ----------------------------------------- |